-PDSW’s work with dancers, choreographers and companies during Covid 19
+PDSW’s work with dancers, choreographers and companies for 2022

-The Artists’ Newsletter goes out every other week featuring news, ongoing support and future opportunities for touring dancers and companies focussing particularly on the South West England region.
+The Artists’ Newsletter goes out every month featuring news, ongoing support and future opportunities for touring dancers and companies focussing particularly on the South West England region.

 Do subscribe to it lower down on this page or email email@example.com if you have something you’d like to include.